-- 1. Attach self-adhesive vinyl labels at all duct access doors used to reset fusible links or actuators on fire, fire/smoke, or smoke dampers.
+- 1. Attach self-adhesive vinyl labels at all duct access doors used to reset fusible links or actuators on fire dampers.
 Lettering shall be a minimum of 1/2" high.
-Labels shall indicate damper type. - 2.
-Provide engraved tags at all hydronic system make-up water meters.
+Labels shall indicate damper type. - Provide engraved plastic tags at all hydronic or steam system make-up water meters.